jonathan-politzki/agentic-memory/supermemory_learnings.md

 `supermemory` is a viable and powerful tool for the agentic use cases we are targeting.
 It solved the core challenges of partitioned memory and semantic, cross-application context retrieval that we set out to test.

 Our primary contribution in this phase has been **de-risking the technology and documenting its actual usage patterns.** We have effectively written the missing "how-to" guide for their Python SDK, which will be invaluable as we move into the next phase: designing and building our own API.
 We now have a clear benchmark to beat.

+## Final Update

+After a server-side fix was deployed to address the context isolation bug, we re-ran our definitive test script, [`examples/search_context_test.py`](examples/search_context_test.py).

+The test **continued to fail** in the exact same manner: a search performed within a specific client context (`context-a`) returned zero results, even though a memory had just been successfully added to that same context.

+### Final, Conclusive Analysis

+This confirms that despite the server-side changes, a fundamental bug persists in the API's context isolation for the `search_memories` and `list_memories` tools.
+While memories are likely being written correctly, they cannot be retrieved within their specified context, rendering the API unsuitable for multi-tenant or multi-agent applications.

+Our test script now serves as a permanent, reliable benchmark to validate the API.
+When `examples/search_context_test.py` passes, the bug is fixed.

+The investigation phase is now closed.